palyzambrano/commune.sh/src/routes/+page.md

   - title: Incremental Encryption (soon)
     description: Avoid the complexities of encryption in the nascent stages of community.
 Opt-in to the advanced security features of Matrix when the time is right.

+  - title: Bringing web 1.0 back
+    description: In the glory days of web 1.0, websites would prominently link to other, similar places via lists known as 'forum affiliates', 'blogrolls' or 'webrings'.
+It was a time of greater connectivity between communal web spaces, each serving as a portal to a tightly knit but infinitely expansive hinterland of digital villages.
+Our intention is to bring back the good vibes of the old neighborhoods.
+Not by reressing to a bygone era, but by building the web 1.½ that was skipped over.

+  - title: Protocol-centric software
+    description: We're building Commune on top of the Matrix protocol, extending it with community features.
+      Whereas Matrix is private-first, Commune is public-first.
+      Commune is a full-stack app, but as a client it can (soon!) interact with any Matrix server.
+      Commune instances can in turn be viewed by any Matrix client; it's all federated.
+Some features however can only be accessed via the Commune client.

+  - title: Commune is
+    description: A tool for community builders  Download the alpha-release on GitHub.
+A  place for fellow creators and creatives to congregate join app.commune.sh today.
+A network Every Commune space is part of the Matrix federation.

 ---